epfl-ada/ada-2023-project-remontada/README.md

 ## Research
 1. Are there significant differences in the main ratings between experts and non-experts ? \
    a) Do experts and non-experts exhibit preferences for specific beer styles ? \
-   b) Is the distribution of ratings similar between expert and casual users?
+   b) Is the distribution of ratings similar between expert and casual users ?
-2. Do high volume reviewers have an outside impact on ratings on certain beer
+2. Do high volume reviewers have an outside impact on ratings on certain beer ?
 3. By constructing a model taking into account the difference between experts and casual raters, can we produce a model that can predict the rating of a beer ?
 ## Methods
 ### Step 1: Data-loading and filtering
-* Convert first the ``.txt`` files into ``.csv`` for readability
+* Convert first the ``.txt`` files into ``.csv`` for readability.
-* Convert and store all files into pickle format to compress datas
+* Convert and store all files into pickle format to compress datas.
-* Remove duplicate IDs in user DataFrame
+* Remove duplicate IDs in user DataFrame.
-* Remove rows where beer IDs, user IDs and rating are missing (other missing values are not important for now but has to be taken into consideration for further analysis)
+* Remove rows where beer IDs, user IDs and rating are missing (other missing values are not important for now but has to be taken into consideration for further analysis).
 * Merge the two Dataset BeerAdvocate and RatedBeer together.
 As there are users on both platforms, it is more relevant to take into account the ratings from both platforms for our definition of “experts”.
 ### Step 2: Inital Analyses
-* Define who is a massive rater
+* Define who is a massive rater\
-In order to separate people in two group, a definition of a massive rater, called from now an "expert" has to be found.
+ In order to separate people in two groups, a definition of a massive rater, called from now an "expert" has to be found.
 The choice was made here to consider the number of ratings per year and aggregate scores from the past 3 years with the formula:
 $S_{Y_j} = 2 * R_{Y_{j}} + 0.5 * R_{Y_{j-1}} + 0.25 * R_{Y_{j-2}} + 0.1 * R_{Y_{j-3}}$
 , where $R_{Y_j}$ denotes the number of ratings for the year j and $S_{Y_j}$ is the score of the user for the year j.
 * The experts are then people from the 0.995 quantile of the score calculate previously (among those who have a non-zero score i.e active users).